henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 of data node values of YANG datastore nodes since the last (change-)update notification.

-Every Update Record Notification (Bundle) Message in a Series that is the context of a subscription is emitted per the characteristics of the subscription state maintained by the YANG datastore.
-Subscription state can be created on the YANG datastore during manufacturing, onboarding, enrollment, deployment, or maintenance of the YANG datastore.
+Every Update Record Notification (Bundle) Message in a Series that is generated in the context of a subscription is emitted per the characteristics of the subscription state maintained by the CoMI datastore.
+Subscription state can be created on the CoMI datastore during manufacturing, onboarding, enrollment, deployment, or maintenance of the CoMI datastore.
 Most typically, subscription state is created by a YANG Client (e.g. a Network Management System) via a dynamic subscription.

 ## Selection Filter

-A vital part of the subscription state that defines the content of a Telemetry stream is the filter expression included in the subscription characteristics.
-A filter expression enables a YANG datastore to emit only a subset of potential notification content; reducing the volume of data in motion, significantly.
+A vital part of the subscription state that defines the content of a YANG Telemetry stream is the filter expression associated with the subscription characteristics.
+A filter expression enables a CoMI datastore to emit only a subset of potential notification content; reducing the volume of data in motion, significantly.

-Two generic YANG Filter Expressions enable a YANG datastore to emit filtered subsets of data node value updates:
+Three types of Filter Expressions enable a CoMI datastore to emit filtered subsets of data node value updates:

 Subtree Filter Expression: